 There are two common approaches to adopting a dropshipping business model.
 The first is to seek out one or more wholesale suppliers located in North America (or anywhere else in the world) on your own using a supplier database.
 Examples of popular online supplier databases include AliExpress, SaleHoo, and Worldwide Brands.

 If you’re not interested in finding suppliers for all of the products you plan to sell, you can use an app that connects you and your store to thousands of suppliers.
-For this, we recommend DSers, a Shopify app that helps independent business owners find products to sell.
+For this, use DSers, a Shopify app that helps independent business owners find products to sell.

 With DSers, you can browse AliExpress and import the products that pique your interest directly to DSers—which is connected to your Shopify store—with the click of a button.
 Once a customer buys a product, you’ll be able to fulfill their order in the DSers app.